-True southern tender collard greens flavored with smokey bacon.
+True southern, soul food style, collard greens with smokey bacon.

 We all have that one dish that is pretty much or signature dish.
 It just so happens that I have several, and collard greens happens to be one of them.
 My collard greens are infamous in my family and friends circle, and my husband has even named them!
 What does he call?
 He calls them ” Put A Ring On It Collard Greens”!
 Why?
 Because he claims that once he had a plate of my collard greens, he knew I was wifey ( and I thought it was because I was cute and had a nice personality…wtf!).
 I remember the first time I had cooked the greens for him.
 He had called all of his friends and his MOM, and bragged about how his girlfriend had just cooked him a homemade meal with some collard greens.
 I knew right then, that my greens were the BOMB hunty!!!
 My husband once said that although he liked greens, he never LOVED them until he tried my southern collard greens recipe.
 Little does he know, there really isn’t much to the recipe.
 Of course I don’t tell him that!
 Heck, he thinks that I have some special ingredient that I add to my pot of greens.
 And your boo will think the same thing once you make them a pot of these homemade southern collard greens.
 All I ask of you is….
 Once you get that wedding ring- at least send me an invite!

 So how do you make a authentic pot of southern greens?